 For more detailed information pertaining to admission and progression requirements please refer to the bye-laws for the course available here.

 UM currently hosts over 1,000 full-time international students and over 450 visiting students.
 The ever-increasing international students coming from various countries, in recent years, have transformed this 400-year old institution into an international campus.

 Our international students generally describe Malta as a safe place, enjoying excellent weather and an all-year varied cultural programme.
 Malta is considered as the ideal place for students to study.

 After you receive an offer from us, our International Office will assist you with visas, accommodation and other related issues.

 Fee per academic year: Eur 10,800

-For those who opt to exit the medical course, this degree will open up possibilities for postgraduate studies in science, health and biotechnology with a view to future employment in these areas.
-The new economic sectors in pharmaceuticals and the Life Science Park and the growing academic programmes shall continue to increase demand for such researchers.
+If you are opting to exit the medical course, this degree will open up possibilities for postgraduate studies in science, health and biotechnology with a view to future employment in these areas the new economic sectors in pharmaceuticals and the Life Science Park and the growing academic programmes shall continue to increase demand for such researchers.